 With the redesignation of the Employment Area lands as suggested by Council's preliminary Growth Strategy, there is no need to leave the remnant portions not included in the strategy and located on the north side of Ramsey Drive within that designation as well (see Areas 3, 5 and 7, Map 6).
 These lands are currently designated as Urban Business Park and much of the area is subject to the riverine hazard lands designation.
 A portion of the area is now occupied by the Dunnville Soccer Park.

 The Dunnville Memorial Arena site should also be removed from the Employment Area designation.
 The soccer park and arena properties back on to each other and Schedule "B.3" shows the two sites being linked by trails.
 The removal of the arena property will not impact on the supply of available Employment Area land supply.
 It would be appropriate to re-designate the Dunnville Memorial Arena property and Dunnville Soccer Park as Major Open Space due to their significance to the community.

-Recommendation #17
+The Ontario Growth Secretariat of the MMAH as expressed a similar concern with the inclusion of the Dunnville Soccer Club in Dunnville urban areas as it did with the inclusion of the Caledonia Soccer Club into the Caledonia urban area.
+As a result, it is no longer recommended that the Dunnville Soccer Club property be included in the Dunnville urban area.
+It will, however, be recommended to receive a Major Open Space designation which is a new designation proposed in the County's Official Plan.

+Agricultural Impact Analysis

+Due to the environmental nature of much of the lands on the north and east of the current Dunnville urban boundary, the extension of the urban boundary to Logan Road should have minimal impact.
+Logan Road would make a clear and definitive boundary for the Dunnville urban area which would eliminate the situation in which the boundary cuts through the middle of properties.
+Logan Road would make a logical boundary.
+Extending the urban boundary to Logan Road will not impact the agri-food network.
+However, there is an equestrian centre located at 74 Logan Road and the calculated minimum separation distance from this facility extends into the south side of Logan Road into the area proposed for boundary expansion.
+Mitigation or avoidance measures will need to be identified and implemented to ensure that there will be negative impact on the equestrian centre.
-Remove the Employment Area designation on Schedule "I.3" of the Official Plan on all lands north of Ramsey Drive as shown as Areas, 1, 2, 3, 5 and 7 on Map 6.

-Redesignate 20 hectares (49 acres), shown as Area 1 on Map 6 from the Urban Industrial designation on Schedule "B.3" of the Official Plan to a Site Specific Policy Area for Future Development.

-Expand the Dunnville Urban Boundary to Logan Road, shown as Areas 4, 6 and 7 on Map 6 and designate Areas 1, 3, 4, and 6 as a Site Specific Policy Area for Future Development on Schedule "B.3".

-Expand the Dunnville urban boundary to include the Dunnville Soccer Park and redesignate the Dunnville Memorial Arena and the Dunnville Soccer Park properties, shown as Area 7 on Map 6 as Major Open Space, Schedule "B.3" of the Official Plan.

-Re-designate to Urban Business Park, the 16 hectares (40 acres) of land shown as Area 2 on Map 6, on Schedule "B.3" of the Official Plan.
+- Recommendation #17 Remove the Employment Area designation on Schedule "I.3" of the Official Plan on all lands north of Ramsey Drive as shown as Areas, 1, 2, 3, 5 and 7 on Map 6. - Recommendation # 18 Redesignate 20 hectares (49 acres), shown as Area 1 on Map 6 from the Urban Industrial designation on Schedule "B.3" of the Official Plan to a Site Specific Policy Area for Future Development. - Recommendation # 19 Expand the Dunnville Urban Boundary to Logan Road, shown as Areas 4, 6 on Map 6 and designate Areas 1, 3, 4, and 6 as a Site Specific Policy Area for Future Development on Schedule "B.3". - Recommendation # 20 Redesignate the Dunnville Memorial Arena and the Dunnville Soccer Park properties, shown as Area 7 on Map 6 as Major Open Space, Schedule "B.3" of the Official Plan. - Recommendation # 21 Re-designate to Urban Business Park, the 16 hectares (40 acres) of land shown as Area 2 on Map 6, on Schedule "B.3" of the Official Plan.